 - Beef – 80/20 is key for juicy meatballs.

-- Nutritional information is for 4 meatballs if you make 32 meatballs:
+- Nutritional information is for 4 meatballs, not including the feta, if you make 32 meatballs: